 What might the costs be?

-If you engage an IP professional to give you legal advice and draft a letter for you, fees will be incurred for their service.
-While fees for legal services would vary depending on the complexity of the issues at hand, the fees for drafting a letter of demand would generally sit somewhere between $80 to $2000.
+If you engage an IP professional to give you legal advice or draft a letter for you, fees will be incurred for their service.

 There can also be some administrative fees involved in drafting, printing and posting the letter of demand.